 Other Repositories with War of 1812 Research Collections

-Documents concerning the Battle of New Orleans and the broader War of 1812 can be found in a number of libraries, archives, and museums in the United States and abroad.
-Click on the links below to get more information on these repositories and their collections.
-The Williams Research Center does have some microfilm from selected repositories.
+Documents concerning the Battle of New Orleans and the broader War of 1812 can be found in the following libraries, archives, and museums in the United States and abroad.
+The Williams Research Center has some microfilm from selected repositories.

 Clements Library, University of Michigan